Welcome to the Downs Family Christmas Light Ministry

 Note that when visiting the show, notice that areas in the field that have puddles due to rain, or are otherwise potential 'get your car stuck' locations are marked off with traffic cones.
 Please try to avoid these areas if at all possible.

-The song list for 2012 contained seven songs, plus an intermission.
+The song list for 2014 contained ten songs, plus our usual funky intermission.
 We don't list our songs for the new year before the show starts, so you'll just have to wait for this years playlist.
-Here was the playlist for 2012:
+Here was the playlist for 2014:

 |Christmas With a Capital C||Go Fish|